 Eventually, the city would surrender in 1349.
 But the damage had been done, and some of the Genoese took to their ships and fled back to the ports in Italy.
 Unfortunately, some on board of those ships were infected with the bubonic plague.
 Gabriel de Mussis mentions this, stating:

 “…As it happened, among those who escaped from Caffa by boat were a few sailors who had been infected with the poisonous disease.
 Some boats were bound for Genoa, others went to Venice and to other Christian areas.
 When the sailors reached these places and mixed with the people there, it was as if they had brought evil spirits with them: every city, every settlement, every place was poisoned by the contagious pestilence, and their inhabitants, both men and women, died suddenly.”

-Overall, the siege ever.
+Overall, the Siege of Kaffa could be the deadliest siege ever.
 The outcome of the siege and the bubonic plague affected much of the world, particularly Europe, since Asia was already contaminated.

 It is possible that had the siege at Kaffa not taken place, the plague may not have infected Europe.
 Or perhaps it may have come much later.
 But given that the siege did happen, it may have unwittingly resulted in the deaths of 50 million people out of a population of 80 million in Europe from 1346-1353.

 - Here's who would win if US Marines went up against Russian naval infantry

 - How 'battlefield acupuncture' helps Air Force Ravens stay in the fight